helidon-io/helidon/docs/modules/observability.md

 #### Metrics Observability

-When you add the metrics dependency to your project, Helidon automatically provides a built-in REST endpoint `/observe/metrics` which responds with a report of the registered metrics and their values.
+When you add the metrics observer and a metrics provider to your project, Helidon automatically provides a built-in REST endpoint `/observe/metrics` which responds with a report of the registered metrics and their values.

 Clients can request a particular output format.